csstools/postcss-plugins/packages/css-tokenizer/docs/css-tokenizer.md

 Tokenize CSS following the CSS Syntax Level 3 specification.

+## Remarks

+The tokenizing and parsing tools provided by CSSTools are designed to be low level and generic with strong ties to their respective specifications.

+Any analysis or mutation of CSS source code should be done with the least powerful tool that can accomplish the task.
+For many applications it is sufficient to work with tokens.
+For others you might need to use [\`@csstools/css-parser-algorithms\`](https://github.com/csstools/postcss-plugins/tree/main/packages/css-parser-algorithms) or even a specific parser.

 ## Example

 Tokenize a string of CSS into an array of tokens: